madjenjen/madjenjen.github.io/_posts/2016-7-3-Bonsai-Water-1.md

 </table>

 All right!
-Now that we're stocked up, let's get to down to business!
-First, we'll test each individual part to make sure they're working as intended and then put it all together.
+Now that we're stocked up, let's get down to business!
+First, we'll test each individual part to make sure each is working as intended and then put it all together.

 <div class="numbers">
 	<b>1</b>